 They can evaluate your circumstances, medical history, and lifestyle and provide personalized recommendations.

 Metformin can help improve insulin sensitivity, reduce insulin resistance, and lower blood sugar levels.
-It may also have potential benefits in preventing or delaying the onset of type 2 diabetes.
+It may also potentially prevent or delay the onset of type 2 diabetes.

 Sometimes, a healthcare professional may consider prescribing Metformin for individuals with prediabetes who have additional risk factors for developing diabetes.
 These factors may include obesity, a history of diabetes, or other metabolic conditions.